Minnie Rojas: Scouting report

 Rojas' pitching repertoire consisted mainly of breaking balls, changeups, and a sinking fastball.
 "He's got three pitches", one opposing batter commented, "slow, slower, and 'come and get it'."
 Despite his lack of a high-velocity pitch, Rojas was effective during his short MLB career due to excellent command and pitch movement.
 He posted a 23–16 record with a 3.00 ERA and 43 saves in 157 appearances, allowing only 45 unintentional walks in 261 innings over parts of three seasons.

 Accident

+In 1970, Rojas and his family were involved in a serious automobile accident that killed two of his three children and left him partially paralyzed for the rest of his life.
 Around midnight on March 31, 1970, the Rojas family's station wagon was involved in a serious hit and run auto accident near Key Largo on the Overseas Highway after a fishing trip in the Florida Keys.
 Rojas' spinal cord was damaged, leaving him partially paralyzed, and his two young daughters, Lourdes and Barbara, were killed.
 His wife, Maria, and his infant son survived.